lsst-uk/lasair4/docs/source/more_info/faqs.md

 ## Can I get alerts from a particular region of the sky?

-Lasair supports "sky areas", defined by a [MOC](https://cds-astro.github.io/mocpy/), that you build yourself.
+Lasair supports "watchmaps", defined by a [MOC](https://cds-astro.github.io/mocpy/), that you build yourself.

 ## Can I get alerts associated with my favourite sources?